-We have derived a substantial portion of our past revenue from sales to a relatively small number of customers.
+We derived a substantial portion of our revenue from sales to a relatively small number of customers.
 As a result, the loss of any significant customer could materially and adversely affect our financial condition and results of operations.
-Sales to our five largest customers represented approximately 41%, 51% and 61% of our net revenue in 2010, 2011 and 2012, respectively.
-We had one customer in 2011 and 2012 and two customers in 2010 that accounted for 10% or more of our sales.
+Sales to our five largest customers represented approximately 51%, 61% and 65% of our net revenue in 2011, 2012 and 2013, respectively.
+Sales to one customer in 2011 and 2012 and two customers in 2013 accounted for 10% or more of our net revenue, represented 28%, 35% and 46% of our net revenue in 2011, 2012 and 2013, respectively.
+In 2011 and 2012, the significant customer was Samsung and in 2013, Samsung and SK Hynix.
 The identities of our largest customers and their respective contributions to our net revenue have varied and will likely continue to vary from period to period.